 - 1) From the moment an auction result is known, market parties must have sufficient time to re-optimize and offer non-retained volumes in the following auction.
 This signifies that aFRR, FCR and mFRR auctions must be organized in sequence; - Last auction results (mFRR) must be known ahead of the gate closure time of dayahead market.
-Sufficient time should be given to market parties to re-optimize and offer non-retained volumes on this market; - Timing of FCR auction is fixed in the regional cooperation and cannot be changed.
-As of 1st July 2020, FCR gate closure time is 8:00 in day-ahead, while publication of FCR results is 8:30; - In ELIA's long term vision, the procurement of FCR, aFRR and mFRR must be organized in day-ahead, following transparent and simple procurement rules (merit order selection). - 5) ELIA's long term vision must be aligned with the EU long term vision.
+Sufficient time should be given to market parties to re-optimize and offer non-retained volumes on this market;

-2 The total cost (unit price volume) of the smallest volume that can be retained resulting from a Capacity Bid, should never exceed the total cost of the smallest volume that can be retained from a Capacity Bid with a larger offered volume.
+&lt;sup>2 The total cost (unit price \ volume) of the smallest volume that can be retained resulting from a Capacity Bid, should never exceed the total cost of the smallest volume that can be retained from a Capacity Bid with a larger offered volume.